F5OEO/rpitx/README.md

 ![fmtransponder](/doc/fmtransponder.png)
 We can also live transmitting a received band frequency.
 Here the input frequency is a FM broadcast station which is retransmit on 434MHZ.

+### Relay with transmodulation ###
+We assume that input frequency is tuned on FM station.
+It is demodulated and modulate to SSB on 434MHZ.
+SSB is not HiFi, so prefere to choose a talk radio, music sounds like bit weird !

 # To continue
 **rpitx** is a generic RF transmitter.
 There is a lot of modulation to do with it and also documentation to make all that easy to contribute.
 This will be the next step !
 Feel free to inspect scripts, change parameters (frequencies, audio input, pictures...).